Expectations – Volunteers

 4. When and where are the workshops and preparation courses beforehand?

-They will take place in Amsterdam.
-The workshops are planned together with each team in the weeks leading up to the project and could also be done over skype/google hangouts.
+The workshops will take place in Amsterdam, the Netherlands.
+They are planned together with each team in the weeks prior to the departure of the journey.
+Do not be worried, these can also be achieved through Skype and/or Google hangouts.

 5. What is the goal of the project?